Maintained by James Grimmelmann

 copyrighted patented trademark recurring feature, “Blockchain Blockchain Blockchain.”
 Levine is a hilarious writer; I guarantee at least one lol per issue.

 There are a lot of legal blogs.
 These are a few of my favorites:

 A few podcasts consistently feature excellent cover of law and technology:

-As for what makes a good answer, I highly recommend John Langbein’s essay Writing Law Examinations and Orin Kerr’s blog post Bad Answers, Good Answers, and Terrific Answers.
+As for what makes a good answer on a law-school-style exam, I highly recommend John Langbein’s essay Writing Law Examinations and Orin Kerr’s blog post Bad Answers, Good Answers, and Terrific Answers.

 Not all of Bryan Garner’s books are as good as Bryan Garner thinks they are.
 But his Modern English Usage (4th ed.
 2016) is “extremely good” and for anyone writing about law, his Dictionary of Legal Usage (3d ed.
 2011) is indispensable.
 This is the place to look to know whether to write “pleaded” or “pled.”
 Get in the habit of checking Garner whenever you’re not certain whether or how to use a legal term.

 As for typography — the craft of arranging words on a page so they look nice and are easy to read — Matthew Butterick’s Typography for Lawyers (2d ed.
 2015) is the best short reference in existence.
 It just happens to be written by a lawyer for other lawyers.
 It covers everything from how to type accented characters to how to format block quotations nicely.
 The web version is free and contains a lot of the useful advice, but the book has enough extras to be well worth the price.